OsbornVentures/bitsnbytes-ai-structured-web/ReadMe.md

 This is a total of 5 verification checks.
 /ai and /verify mirrors do not need semantic alignment.
-You are not to touch the /ai.html certificion at all except for varibles.
+You are not to touch the /ai.html certification at all except for varibles.

 ---